Does Your Signature Have to Be Your Full Name?

 Most electronic signature platforms allow users to:

-• Type their name
+• Type their name in a standard or stylized font

 • Draw their signature with a mouse or touchscreen

-• Upload a scanned signature
+• Upload a scanned image of their handwritten signature

-• The signer’s intent
+• The signer’s clear intent to sign

-• Agreement to use electronic records
+• Agreement to conduct business electronically

 • The ability to identify and authenticate the signer